shahirf5/f5-bigip-agc-config-guides/saml-saas-applications/docs/AkamaiEnterpriseAccess.rst

 Deploy the Configuration
 ------------------------
 #.
 Click **Access > Federation > Saml Identity Provider > Local Idp Services**.
 #.
-Identify the Saml SSO object created for for Akamai Luna Control Center and export SAML Metadata.
+Identify the Saml SSO object created for for Akamai Enterprise Access and export SAML Metadata.

-You can use the exported IdP SAML Metadata to configure the IdP Provider configuration in Akamai Luna Control Center service.
+You can use the exported IdP SAML Metadata to configure the IdP Provider configuration in Akamai Enterprise Access service.

 Test the Configuration
 ---------------------------------